hashicorp/terraform-website/content/source/docs/enterprise/api/admin/terraform-versions.html.md

 Parameter  | Description
 -----------|------------
-`:version` | The version string of the Terraform version to update
+`:version` | The version string of the Terraform version to show

 Status  | Response                                             | Reason
 --------|------------------------------------------------------|----------